 Substitutions

-- Buttermilk: You can substitute plain kefir, plain Greek yogurt, or sour cream for buttermilk at a 1:1 ratio.
+- Buttermilk substitutes: You can substitute plain kefir, plain Greek yogurt, or sour cream for buttermilk at a 1:1 ratio.
 You can even make your own buttermilk by combining 1 cup of whole milk with 1 tablespoon of either vinegar or lemon juice.
 Let the mixture curdle for 10 minutes and it's good to go.

-Helpful Equipment & Tools
+Helpful Equipment and Tools

 - You need a 12-well cupcake tin lined with cupcake liners.
 I don't recommend using a glass pan since it conducts heat differently than metal, which I used to test this recipe.
 Don't use a silicone pan because the cupcakes will burn.